jutunen/vaccine-exercise-2021/README.md

 These instructions assume Linux environment with Nodejs runtime installed.

 ### 1. Install PostgreSQL to your local environment
-Create database and user with password.
+Then create database and user with password.

 ### 2. Clone this project to your local environment